Tomato Bruschetta Crostini With Alouette

 - Bread – A classic baguette works best for this recipe.
 Check the bakery section of your local grocery store.

 - Garlic – Fresh garlic is more work but tastes better, minced garlic is far easier but isn’t as potent.
-Your choice.
+Your choice, we often opt for minced garlic.

-- Tomatoes – We prefer roma tomatoes (also known as plum tomatoes) for our topping thanks to their low moisture content so they don’t make the crostini soggy or water down the topping.
+- Tomatoes – We prefer roma tomatoes (also known as plum tomatoes) for our topping thanks to their low moisture content.
+This way they don’t make the crostini soggy or water down the flavorful topping.

 - Onion – Yellow or white onion both work well for this recipe.
 We tend to use whatever we already have at home.